 - Increased or forfeited bail

-How to Find Out if You Have a Bench Warrant
+How to Find Out if You Have an Active Bench Warrant

-It is never a good feeling to wonder whether there are warrants for your arrest.
-If you missed your court date, it would be in your best interests to check if you have an outstanding bench warrant for your arrest.
-Police can arrest you at any given moment for an active bench warrant.
+It is never a good feeling to wonder if there is a warrant out for your arrest.
+If you missed your court date, you have a reason to check if you have an outstanding bench warrant, and it’s important to do so.

 Complete a Free Case Evaluation form now

-What to Do if You Have an Active Bench Warrant
+Call a Los Angeles Criminal Defense Law Firm if You Find Out You Have an Active Bench Warrant

 Call or text (310) 896-2723 or complete a Free Case Evaluation form